glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

     message = STX length message ETX checksum
     STX = %x02
-    length = 2OCTET             ; 16-bit little-endian value
+    length = OCTET
+    link_control = %x00         ; unused by device
     message = [length - 6]OCTET
     ETX = %x03
     checksum = 2OCTET           ; 16-bit little-endian value

-The messages are variable length, with the length provided by the 16-bit word following the `STX` constant.
+The messages are variable length, with the length provided by the byte following the `STX` constant.
 The value of length includes the STX/ETX constants, the length itself and the checksum, leaving the body of the message 6 bytes short.

-While no command has been recorded using more than 255 bytes, the length is assumed to be 16-bit to match out of band information in the original software's debug logs.
-The size of the register also makes the maximum lenght of the command 512 bytes (0x200).
+As no command was recorded to use more than 255 bytes, the following byte is assumed to be an equivalent to the `link_control` byte in the serial protocol used by the UltraEasy and Verio IQ.

-The `STX` and `ETX` constants to mark start and end of the message match the constants used in the OneTouch Ultra Easy serial protocol, and are thus named the same way as in its specs.
+The `STX` and `ETX` constants to mark start and end of the message match the constants used in other LifeScan serial protocols.

-The `checksum` is a variant of CRC-16-CCITT, seeded at `0xFFFF`, and stored little-endian, again the same as used in the OneTouch Ultra Easy protocol.
+The `checksum` is a variant of CRC-16-CCITT, seeded at `0xFFFF`, and stored little-endian, again the same as used in other LifeScan protocols.

 If the checksum is not valid, the device will not process the message, and the next READ request to the LBA will return the content as written.

 ## Messages